 In December 2011 we gave our first concert under the direction of Graham Walker.
 Following his time as a Chorister and Choral scholar studying mathematics at St. John’s College, Cambridge, Graham studied cello at The Royal Academy of Music, London.
 The choir enjoyed five years under his directorship and pieces performed included Schutz’s Christmas Story, Duruflé’s Requiem, Menotti’s Christmas opera Amahl and the Night Visitors, Mozart’s Great Mass in C Minor and Bach’s St John Passion.
 We continued to be joined by some wonderful soloists, many of whom have gone on to further success, such as Sam Oladeinde (currently starring in the West End musical Hamilton) and Milly Forrest (critically acclaimed for standing in for a professional soprano at the Wigmore Hall whilst working as an usher!).

 In June 2017 we welcomed our new Musical Director, Paul Jackson, also a resident of Haslingfield.
 Paul is a conductor, pianist, musicologist and formerly Director of Music and Performance at Anglia Ruskin University in Cambridge, where he directed the Anglia University Orchestra and Chorus, the contemporary music group Anglia Sinfonia, and Anglia Opera.
 His first concert was an exciting performance of Britten’s St Nicolas and Vivaldi’s Gloria, followed by a performance of Rossini’s delightful Petite Messe Solenelle, with Rossini's unique accompaniment of two pianos and harmonium.
-The most recent concert under Paul’s direction, parts 1-3 of Bach’s magnificent Christmas Oratorio, was delivered to a capacity audience.
+Under Paul’s direction, the Christmas concert of 2019, parts 1–3 of Bach’s magnificent Christmas Oratorio, was delivered to a capacity audience.